-The Tax Act, among other things, includes changes to U.S. federal tax rates and the rules governing net operating loss carryforwards.
-For NOLs arising in tax years beginning after December 31, 2017, the Tax Act limits a taxpayer's ability to utilize NOL carryforwards to 80% of taxable income.
+For NOLs arising in tax years beginning after December 31, 2017, the Code limits a taxpayer's ability to utilize NOL carryforwards to 80% of taxable income.
 In addition, NOLs arising in tax years ending after December 31, 2017 can be carried forward indefinitely, but carryback is generally prohibited.
 NOLs generated in tax years beginning before January 1, 2018 will not be subject to the taxable income limitation, and NOLs generated in tax years ending before January 1, 2018 will continue to have a two-year carryback and 20-year carryforward period.
 Deferred tax assets for NOLs will need to be measured at the applicable tax rate in effect when the NOL is expected to be utilized.
-The changes in the carryforward/carryback periods, as well as the new limitation on use of NOLs may significantly impact our ability to utilize our NOLs to offset taxable income in the future.
+The limitations in the carryforward/carryback periods, as well as the limitation on use of NOLs for NOLs arising in tax years beginning after December 31, 2017 may significantly impact our ability to utilize our NOLs to offset taxable income in the future.

 In order to realize the future tax benefits of our NOL carryforwards, we must generate taxable income, of which there is no assurance.
-Accordingly, we have provided a full valuation allowance for deferred tax assets as of December 31, 2018.
+Accordingly, we have provided a full valuation allowance for deferred tax assets as of March 31, 2020.